tinacms/tina.io/content/guides/tinacms/separate-content-repo/guide.md

 last_edited: '2023-01-24T10:00:00.000Z'
 ---

+## Introduction

 Tina supports sourcing content from a separate Git repo.
-With this approach you can continue to define your Tina config in your website repo, but documents will be saved elsewhere.
+With this approach you can continue to define your Tina config in your "website repo", but documents will be saved elsewhere.

-## Why?
+### Why?

 You might want to do this for a variety of reasons, such as: